molgenis/molgenis/docs/user_documentation/admin-features/security/guide-groups-roles.md

 When you've added the group a folder is created and the default roles are created for that group.
 The user who creates the group becomes manager of the group.

+## Deleting groups

+You can delete a group by clicking it on the detail screen to see the details, and than use the delete button (recycle bin icon) to delete the group.
+When deleting a group the package, groups specific roles and group memberships are deleted as well.

 ## Adding members to a group
 *note: you need to be superuser or group manager to add members to a group*